giantswarm/envctl/docs/tui.md

 ### Port Forward Management

-- Monitor active port forwards (Prometheus, Grafana, Alloy Metrics) with status indicators.
+- Monitor active port forwards with status indicators.
-- Prometheus (MC) and Grafana (MC) are standard and always use the Management Cluster context.
-- Alloy Metrics port-forwarding follows this logic:
-  - If both a Management Cluster and a Workload Cluster are configured, Alloy Metrics connects to the Workload Cluster.
-  - If only a Management Cluster is configured, Alloy Metrics connects to that Management Cluster.
+- The specific port forwards (like Prometheus, Grafana, Alloy Metrics) and their target Kubernetes contexts (`kubeContextTarget`) are defined in the `envctl` configuration files (`config.yaml`).
+While defaults are provided, users can override these or add new custom port forwards.
+- For example, while Prometheus and Grafana typically target the Management Cluster (MC), and Alloy Metrics might target the Workload Cluster (WC) or MC, these are not hardcoded and depend on their respective `PortForwardDefinition` in the loaded configuration.
 - Restart individual port forwards when needed using the 'r' key with the panel focused.

 ### Dark Mode Support